apjv05/LeetCode/Problems/Heap/README.md

     - use a max-heap of size K
     - add elements and, if the size exceeds K, you remove the largest element
     - The remaining element at the root is the K-th smallest

+## Top K Frequent Elements
+uses a heap to keep track of the top k most frequent elements in a collection

+When to use
+- when frequency is needed

+key properties
+- First, use a hash map to count the frequency of each element in the input array
+- Create a min-heap of size k
+- Iterate through the hash map's entries (element, frequency)
+- Push each entry into the min-heap based on its frequency
+- If the heap size exceeds k, pop the entry with the smallest frequency
+- After processing all entries, the elements remaining in the min-heap are the top k most frequent

 ## Merge K Sorted Lists/Arrays
 used to merge multiple sorted lists or arrays into a single sorted list.
 A naive approach would be to concatenate all lists and then sort, but a heap-based approach is much more efficient, especially with many lists